Pink Floyd The Wall: An Incomplete Masterpiece

 “It’s always a shame when you have to chop things down and lose stuff, and we had to lose some stuff.
 We lost one whole track out of it.
 It didn’t matter too much to me ’cause it was the same track as one of the other tracks; it was a virtually identical track with different lyrics.
 A vehicle for Roger to say something was lost, but nothing particularly musically important went out.

 “The whole side three bit with the orchestra all got shortened radically.
 Other songs — ‘Run Like Hell’ was chopped to bits, really.
 Whole chunks.
 One was concentrating then on vinyl.
 It wouldn’t matter so much today, but with vinyl, there was a finite limit of about 21 minutes a side.
 Every extra minute, you lost a db, one db of level when it’s being played on the radio.
 Not so much here, where they compress the shit out of it, but also [the] signal-to-noise level gets worse and over 25 minutes you’re beginning to suffer quite distinctly.
 So, our objective was to get it short enough to be able to get it onto two albums, and some things suffered for that.”

-Not even considering all of the changes and cuts made before and during production, based on comparisons to the original live shows, at least 8 minutes 33 seconds of music were cut from the album.
+Without considering all of the changes and cuts made before and during production, based on comparisons to the original live shows, at least 8 minutes 33 seconds of music were cut from the album.
 With a final running time of 81 minutes, that’s 10% of The Wall that’s missing.
-That’s doesn’t even take into account the additional tracks which were cut earlier in production like “When The Tigers Broke Free”, “Teacher, Teacher” and “Your Possible Pasts” that would have added even more length to the album and the story.
+This doesn’t even take into account the additional tracks which were cut earlier in production such as “When The Tigers Broke Free”, “Teacher, Teacher” and “Your Possible Pasts” which would have added even more length to the album and the story.

 The version of The Wall that was released might not have been the album that the band ultimately had in mind.
 It’s just the version that we got.